rdswift/picard-docs-restructure/SETUP_AND_PROCESSING.md

 ### New Version (Method 1)

 This method captures the changes for the new version in a separate branch that will not be automatically added to the project on ReadTheDocs.
-For example in a branch such as `new_version_3.x`.
-Once the new version of the program is generally released as a `beta` or `pre-release` version for testing, the "new version" branch is merged into the `master` branch.
+For example in a branch such as `new_version_3.x`, although the `next_version` branch has been created specifically for this purpose.
+Once the new version of the program is generally released as a `beta` or `pre-release` version for testing, the "new version" (`next_version`) branch is merged into the `master` branch.
 This will allow updated translation (POT and PO) files to be generated for processing on Weblate, and will make the changes available on ReadTheDocs in the `latest` revision.
-At this point, the "new version" branch can be deleted from the repository.
+At this point the "new version" branch can be deleted from the repository, although the default `next_version` branch should not be deleted.

 ### New Version (Method 2)